 The University of Sydney has 16 faculties, each of which belongs to an academic division.

 Each faculty is headed by a dean: a scholar and administrator who manages the faculty and represents it in University-wide decision-making.
-A historical list of deans is available on the Senate website.

 Here is a list of the current faculty deans.